vahlers/hsh-cubevis-frontend-public/docs/README.md

 	![Bar Chart Example](img/ex_barchart.png)
 -   **Heat Map**: A heat map is useful to contrast two dimensions and additionally represent the anomaly value by a color scale.
 Humans have trouble visually processing more than two dimensions - so we opted for a two-dimensional representation.
 By using the filter step view it is possible to switch between the dimensions.
 	![Heat Map Example](img/ex_heatmap.png)
--   **Box Plot**: With the help of the box plot it is possible to visualize the scatter around the expected value of a dimension.
+-   **Box Plot**: In contrast to the bar chart or the heat map, the boxplot chart does not (only) show the relative anomaly scores, but the absolute measured values.
+The center of the box represents the expected reference value from the training data, while the box shows the calculated standard deviation.
+The twofold standard deviation is enclosed by the whiskers.
+The colored dot represents the real measured count of the specific cuboid cell.
+The color here shows the anomaly score, which is formed by the count of standard deviations from the reference value shown in the plot.
 	![Box Plot Example](img/ex_boxplot.png)

 <div style="page-break-after: always"></div>